 This is another popular feature of IRS.gov.
-Individual taxpayers can use this tool to view their payoff amount, tax year balance, payment history (up to 18 months), and access personal information about the current tax year filing.
+Individual taxpayers can use this tool to view their payoff amount, tax year balance, payment history (up to 18 months), and access personal information about their current tax year filing.

-The section called “e-Services” is a collection of online web-based applications that enable professional advisors to complete transactions for their clients firstly with the IRS.
+The section called “e-Services” is a collection of online web-based applications that enable professional advisors to complete transactions for their clients with the IRS.
 The types of professionals that may benefit from the service include tax advisors, mortgage professionals, and reporting agents.
 Note: These services are available only for approved business partners of the Internal Revenue Service.

 In this portal of IRS.gov, you can get Form 1040-series transcripts, as well as your prior year’s Adjusted Gross Income (AGI).

-In addition to the above tools, there is significant reading that can be of interest to many users, such as the IRS Strategic Plan, tax reform acts, civil rights, the Taxpayer Bill of Rights, the Freedom of Information Act, the No Fear Act, and other interesting policy matters.
+In addition to the above tools, there is significant reading that may be of interest to many users, such as the IRS Strategic Plan, tax reform acts, civil rights, the Taxpayer Bill of Rights, the Freedom of Information Act, the No Fear Act, and other interesting policy matters.

 This guide was prepared for informational purposes only and should not be relied upon in any way for tax or filing advice.
 Always consult a professional tax advisor before making any financial decisions.

 Thank you for reading this guide on using the IRS.gov website.
-To keep learning and developing your knowledge of tax-related matters, we highly recommend the additional resources below:
+To keep learning and developing your knowledge of tax-related matters, we highly recommend the additional CFI resources below: